Sheikki1/testi/src/pages/index.md

 sections:
 - type: heroblock
   template: heroblock
-  title: Valkoinen Suomi
+  title: Hero title
   section_id: hero
   component: HeroBlock
-  content: 'NVS.
-This section can contain a subtitle or tagline.
+  content: This section can contain a subtitle or tagline.
 The recommended length
-    is one to three sentences, but can be changed as you prefer. '
+    is one to three sentences, but can be changed as you prefer.
   image: images/5.jpg
   actions:
   - label: Get Started